Slovakia Vacation, Tours, Travel Packages & Experiences

 Levoca is a magnificent medieval town surrounded by walls with a unique renaissance town hall, burgers’ houses, numerous churches and St. James Cathedral where the biggest Gothic wooden altar in the world is located.

 The High Tatras contain the largest national park in Slovakia and is a centre for winter sports and hiking.
 Slovak Paradise National Park is famous for beautiful canyons and ravines with many waterfalls and rocky formations created by streams.

-Typical souvenirs from Slovakia are dolls dressed in folk costumes, ceramic objects, crystal glass, carved wooden figures, wooden pitchers, fujaras (a folk instrument) and valaskas (a decorated folk hatchet).
+Typical souvenirs to purcjhase on a Slovakia vacation are dolls dressed in folk costumes, ceramic objects, crystal glass, carved wooden figures, wooden pitchers, fujaras (a folk instrument) and valaskas (a decorated folk hatchet).